Accounting: Make Your Future Count!

 In addition to your accounting classes, you will take courses in other management areas, such as operations management, finance, marketing and human resource management as you complete your accounting degree.
 As a result, you will leave Krannert with a solid understanding of both accounting and overall business operations.

 Our undergraduate accounting majors find great jobs in many types of organizations.
 Some work for public accounting firms, others for corporations, not-for-profits or the government.
-A sample of recent jobs that our students have accepted is available here.
+A sample of recent jobs that our students have accepted.

-You can see the Plan of Study for Accounting majors here.
+You can see the Plan of Study for Accounting majors.

 Not majoring in Accounting?
 You can develop valuable accounting skills by concentrating or minoring in Accounting in conjunction with other majors by taking 12 credit hours of upper division accounting classes.
 For more information plrease check with an undergraduate advisor.

-Check out our undergraduate accounting clubs (Beta Alpha Psi and the Purdue Accounting Association) by following this link.
+Check out our undergraduate accounting clubs (Beta Alpha Psi and the Purdue Accounting Association).
 There are lots of ways to get involved!Links of interest to current and potential students include: